 She had also lent him Quidditch Through the Ages, which turned out to be a very interesting read.

 ... a World Cup match in 1473...

 This was the first ever Quidditch World Cup, played between Transylvania and Flanders.
-The fouls in question weren't technically illegal during the match, but were made illegal afterwards when a number of new rules were put into effect in response to the startling level of violence in the match (QA).
+The fouls in question during this Quidditch World Cup weren't technically illegal during the match, but were made illegal afterwards when a number of new rules were put into effect in response to the startling level of violence in the match (QA8).

 referees had been known to vanish and turn up months later in the Sahara Desert.

 The referees in question are not named anywhere, but we do know that one referee was actually killed during a friendly match between wizards in 1357.
 His name was Cyprian Youdle, a Norfolk referee, and he was killed by a curse from the crowd, which suggests that the wizards might not have been quite as friendly as all that.
 The incident was recalled by Mumps in his famous descriptions of Quidditch from 1398.
 Youdle now appears on a Famous Wizard card as well as being mentioned in Quidditch Through the Ages.